Lumpkin Commercial Historic District

 The Lumpkin Commercial Historic District in Lumpkin, Georgia is a 10 acre historic district which was listed on the National Register of Historic Places in 1982.
 The listing included 18 contributing buildings.

-The district includes Lumpkin's courthouse square, with its monument to Confederate dead, and the two-story brick Classical Revival Stewart County Courthouse (separately listed on the National Register in 1980).
+The district includes Lumpkin's courthouse square, with its monument to the Confederate dead, and the two-story brick Classical Revival Stewart County Courthouse (separately listed on the National Register in 1980).

 It also includes commercial buildings on the streets which define the square: Main, Broad, Cotton, and Mulberry Streets, in the eight blocks surrounding the square.

 It includes the separately listed Bedingfield Inn (NRHP-listed in 1973).